 Anti-Trump sentiment, ad blitz motivate Georgia voters

-There are 4 comments on the KATC-TV Lafayette story from 14 hrs ago, titled Anti-Trump sentiment, ad blitz motivate Georgia voters.
-In it, KATC-TV Lafayette reports that:
+There are 4 comments on the WBEN-AM Buffalo story from 17 hrs ago, titled Anti-Trump sentiment, ad blitz motivate Georgia voters.
+In it, WBEN-AM Buffalo reports that:

 Republicans in Georgia's conservative 6th district don't agree which of their party's 11 candidates should represent the area in Congress.
 They're united on one thing: it won't be the Democrat trying for a massive upset fueled by anti-Trump sentiment and millions of dollars from around the country.